klaemo/couch-surfer/README.md

 couchsurfer http://user:secret@couch:5984 -d foo -d bar
 ```

-Look up the registered users in '/_users' and then query their databases with
+Look up registered users in `/_users` and then query their databases with
 the respective name.

 ```